browniefed/react-native-animation-book/INTERPOLATION.md

 So when our `x` value is 0, our interpolated opacity value will be `1`, at `150` it will be `.2`, and when it's at `75` it'll be `.4` opacity.

 You may be thinking to yourself, well what if the user moves the card more than `150`?
 Well some users may think it will automatically stop and our `_opacityAnimation` will stay at `.2`.
-That isn't the case be default.
+That isn't the case by default.

 You must specify how the interpolation should be extrapolated.
 If you want it to stop at `.2` no matter how far the `x` goes than you must specify `extrapolate:'clamp'` like so.